Awesomnian/biosys_swift/README.md

 ---

 ## Current Status (2025-10-07)
 App functioning, synchronisation with BirdNET for identification, upload of positive identification of Swift Parrot or Orange-bellied parrots (confidence > 80%) now uploading to Supabase and displaying in-app to user.
-Lat/Long, Date/Time, UniqueID and associated Positive Audio recordings saved locally and to Supabase for.
+Lat/Long, Date/Time, UniqueID and associated Positive Audio recordings saved locally and to Supabase.

 Mapping next.
-After bed.
+Bed first.

 ## What It Should Do